 - Integrated commerce - Squarespace 7 has a built-in shopping cart feature, allowing you to sell directly to customers.
 With Squarespace Commerce, you can track inventory, set tax rates, assign shipping charges, and more.

-- Sophisticated layouts - Squarespace 7 allows for side-by-side images, image grids, multiple content columns, and more.
+- Sophisticated layouts - Squarespace 7 allows for side-by-side images, image grids, multiple content columns, banner images and videos with text overlays, and more.

 - Flexible content - Squarespace 7’s blocks give you greater flexibility in where your content displays.
 For example, in Squarespace 5, you can only add a Twitter widget to the sidebar, whereas in Squarespace 7, you can add a Twitter Block anywhere on a page, such as the main content area or the footer.